Montreuil, Seine-Saint-Denis

 Montreuil (/fr/), also known unofficially as Montreuil-sous-Bois (/fr/), is a commune in the eastern suburbs of Paris, France.
 It is located 6.6 km from the centre of Paris, in the Seine-Saint-Denis department and in the Métropole du Grand Paris.
-With a population of 111,367 as of 2020, Montreuil is the third most populous suburb of Paris after Boulogne-Billancourt and Saint-Denis.
+With a population of about 112,000, Montreuil is the third most populous suburb of Paris after Saint-Denis and Boulogne-Billancourt.
 It is located north of Paris's Bois de Vincennes (in the 12th arrondissement), on the border with Val-de-Marne.

 Name

 The name Montreuil was recorded for the first time in a royal edict of 722 as Monasteriolum, meaning "little monastery" in Medieval Latin.
 The settlement of Montreuil started as a group of houses built around a small Merovingian monastery.

 History

 A small monastery was recorded on the site during the Merovingian period on a hill that overlooked Vincennes, which is most likely where Montreuil gained its name.

 Under the reigns of Louis XIV and Louis XVI the "Peach Walls" which provided the royal court with the fruits were located in Montreuil.
-It was also later home to the Lumière brothers and George Méliès whose workshops were located in lower Montreuil.
+It was also later home to the Lumière brothers and Georges Méliès whose workshops were located in lower Montreuil.

 On 1 January 1860, the city of Paris was enlarged by annexing neighboring communes.
 On that occasion, the commune of Charonne was disbanded and divided between the city of Paris, Montreuil, and Bagnolet.
 Montreuil received a small part of the territory of Charonne.

 Today Montreuil is divided into several districts: